 We’ll discuss why it is such a good idea to get a fire pit, where you might put one, and how to use it safely.
 Next, we’ll give you some fire pit ideas, whether you want to make one or buy one.
 We’ll also give you some tips for cooking above your fire pit.
 Finally, we’ll take a look at some other options for cooking outside.
 Read on, and you should find yourself cooking outside over an open flame, or in some other way, in no time at all.

-- Why Create a Fire Pit in Your Backyard?
+- Why Create an Outdoor Fire Pit in Your Backyard?

 - Where to Place a Fire Pit